“If you want to go fast, go alone … if you want to go far, find a group.”

 Q: Do I have to use your software to be on your Board?

 No. In fact, you are a better candidate if you are not currently a Practice Today user.
-This Board is not designed to sing to the choir.
+This Board is not designed to sing to our own choir.
 Our Board members will have access to all our software products.
-Should a Board member decide to convert to our software, it will be our pleasure to assist.
+Should a Board member decide to adopt our software for their personal use, it will be our pleasure to assist.

 Q: Why are you not certified for Meaningful Use Stage 2?